What is a dark and moody photography style?

 Dark and moody photography is a style of photography for any genre, but is particularly prevalent in portrait photography.
 Many portrait photographers describe their photography style as either dark and moody or light and airy.

 To create images in the dark and moody photography style, you don’t need a lot of equipment.
-All you actually need is a camera and a bit of knowledge on how to create dark photos any time of day.
+All you need is a camera and exposure knowledge to create dark photos any time of day.

 Of course photographing at night is ideal for dark photography, but it absolutely doesn’t need to be dark outside for dark photos.